Colo2121/ShellHacksSubmission/readme.md

 - Python
 - PyTorch
 - YOLOv8
-- Roboflow (for dataset management)
+- Roboflow (for dataset management and dataset)

 ## Usage

 1. Clone this repository.
 1. Get dataset from roboflow universe.
-1. Make dataset yolov8 compatible using roboflow.
 3. Download the pre-trained model weights.
-4. Run the notebook named `instance_seg_yolo_v8.ipynb`
+4. Run the notebook named `instance_segmentation_sign_recognition.ipynb`

 ## Results

 - Results are stored in result_dir directory.
 Feel free to check the result.
+- sample predictions are stored in prediction_samples directory

 ## Future Work